Jobs at Marine Conservation Institute

 Types of Internships:

-Based in our two west coast offices, science interns have an opportunity to train closely with our science staff to research a specific marine conservation topic.
+Based in our two west coast offices or working remotely, science interns have an opportunity to train closely with our science staff to research a specific marine conservation topic.
 Previous science interns have assisted projects such as: Blue Parks, our High Seas Gems project, habitat conservation assessments for National Marine Sanctuaries, and assisting with the Marine Protection Atlas.
 These internships are available as project development dictates.

-Based in our two west coast offices, communications interns have the opportunity to train with the Communications Coordinator to gain important skills in conservation communications.
-Communication interns help coordinate institute-wide communications including but not limited to: social media (Twitter, Facebook, Instagram), blogs, press releases, action alerts, daily news clips, monthly newsletters, and infographics.
+Based in our two west coast offices or working remotely, communications interns have the opportunity to train with the Communications Coordinator to gain important skills in conservation communications.
+Communication interns help coordinate institute-wide communications including but not limited to: social media (X, Facebook, Instagram), blogs, press releases, action alerts, daily news clips, monthly newsletters, and infographics.
 Interns also have the opportunity to contribute pieces to the institute’s blog, On The Tide.